BattModels/Diffthermo_OCV_paper/README.md

 write_ocv_functions(params_list)
 ```
 After the fitting, you can find your fitted PyBaMM OCV function in the file `fitted_ocv_functions.py`.
 See `examples` for the files.
-If you want to learn more on the method, please refer to the paper "Open-Circuit Voltage Models Should Be Thermodynamically Consistent"
+If you want to learn more on the method, please refer to the paper "Open-Circuit Voltage Models Should Be Thermodynamically Consistent", DOI: 10.1021/acs.jpclett.3c03129

 ## Folders In This Repo